 In many cases, employers will create justification to terminate an employee that violates employment law, whether based on race, gender, age or nationality.
 In these instances it may be possible to fight back by presenting contradictory evidence.

-For more information or if you believe that you or a loved one has faced any type of employment discrimination, please contact the experienced Atlanta employment discrimination lawyers at Buckley Beal, LLP for an immediate consultation.
+For more information or if you believe that you or a loved one has faced any type of employment discrimination, please contact the experienced Atlanta employment discrimination lawyers at Buckley Beal LLP for an immediate case evaluation.